getpolygon/polygon/migrations/README.md

 When creating tables, follow these requirements:

-- Make sure that the table uses camel case naming
+- Make sure that the table uses snake case naming

 - Create table names which have a maximum name length of `24` characters
 - Use `TEXT` instead of `VARCHAR` for storing columns which may potentially be lengthy